sebastianbergmann/phpunit-documentation-english/src/annotations.rst

 .. admonition:: Note

-   Do not use annotations in comments in new tests that you write.
+   Do not use annotations in comments in new test code that you write.
    Use :ref:`attributes <appendixes.attributes>` instead.